yurisuika/Zehn/README.md

 > Use Millennium's Library Manager to select Zehn's options inside of Steam.
 You will be prompted to reload Steam when done.
 >
 > #### SFP
 > Edit the config in `~/config/options.json` to dynamically patch in options for the skin!
-Please reference the values in `~/skin.json` for now to know what they do.
+Please reference the [wiki](https://github.com/yurisuika/Zehn/wiki) to know what the values for each option may be.
 The skin folder must be named `Zehn` for this to work at the present time!

 > [!IMPORTANT]
 > Please note that if you are not using Millennium, you must now set the `enable` option to `true` in `options.json`, and vice versa.
 This is to prevent the JSON config patches from being injected in addition to the patches already selected through Millennium's own settings system.